Scorpaena

 Scorpaena is a widespread genus of marine ray-finned fish belonging to the family Scorpaenidae, the scorpionfishes.

 Taxonomy

 Scorpaena was first described as a genus in 1758 by Carl Linnaeus in the 10th Edition of his Systema Naturae.
 In 1876 Pieter Bleeker designated S. porcus as the type species of the genus.
 The genus name is based on the Greek word for a scorpion, skorpaina, an allusion to the venomous spines Linnaeus mentioned in his description of S. scrofa.

 Species

 The 65 recognized species in this genus are:

+In addition, the following fossil species are known: